pearcej/cppds/_sources/LinearBasic/ImplementingaDequeCpp.rst

 adding and removing items from both the front and back of the queue.
-In the Python implementation, adding and removing items from the back is O(1) whereas adding and removing from the front is O(n).
+In the Python implementation, adding and removing items from the back is O(1) whereas adding and removing from the front depends on the implementation and could be O(n).
 This is to be expected given the common operations that appear for adding and removing items to lists.
 Again, the important thing is to be certain that we know where the front and rear are assigned in the implementation.